 Most reviewers rate Webgility as easiest to use and Zapier as needing the most hands-on effort, particularly during setup.
 However, keep in mind that WooCommerce and WordPress developers know they must keep things relatively easy to use.
 They understand that WooCommerce users need tools that are straightforward and intuitive — like QuickBooks.

-The best thing about QuickBooks-WooCommerce integration is that it delivers error-free data transfer and frees sellers from time-consuming manual data entry.
+The best thing about QuickBooks-WooCommerce integration is that it delivers error-free data transfer, freeing sellers from time-consuming manual data entry.

 Zapier Sends WooCommerce Data to Quickbooks And Lets You Create Processes